MultiSafepay/docs/content/online-payments/refunds.md

 This page provides information about processing refunds with MultiSafepay.

 - Refunds can only be processed for payments linked to transactions, otherwise the customer receives credit on their invoice instead.
-- Refunds are only processed if there are enough funds in your MultiSafepay balance.
+- Refunds are only processed if there are enough funds in your account balance.
 - Customers receive refunds in the bank account they originally paid from.

 # Full and partial refunds